domambia/bybit_rs/README.md

 # Fork of pybit python libary in Rust

-> For the rustcean lovers and creators for bybit exchange version 5
+> For the rust lovers and creators for bybit exchange version 5

 Official Python3 API connector for Bybit's HTTP and WebSockets APIs.